idearium/idearium-lib/docusaurus/docs/about.md

 Each package has a [workflow](https://github.com/idearium/idearium-lib/tree/monorepo/.github/workflows) to handle the idiosyncrasies of each particular package.

 You can find all of [our releases on GitHub](https://github.com/idearium/idearium-lib/releases).

+## Docs

+The Idearium Lib docs are auto deployed whenever there is a change made and the PR is merged into the main branch (feature-monorepo).